 The City of Arcata, California, has an avid cyclist population.
 One reason for this is the temperate climate.
-Unlike many areas of Northern California, the summers are not stifling hot, and the weather is much cooler due to marine influences from the Pacific Ocean and Humbolt Bay.
-While the region sees a fair amount of rainfall each year, that does not keep people from getting out for a bike ride.
+Unlike many areas of Northern California, the summers are not stifling hot, and the weather is much more remarkable due to marine influences from the Pacific Ocean and Humbolt Bay.
+While the region sees a fair amount of rainfall yearly, that does not keep people from getting out for a bike ride.
 In fact, because of the large number of cyclists in the area, the City incorporated a Pedestrian and Bicycle Master Plan in 2010.
 The county put together a Humbolt Regional Bike Plan in 2018.
-Both programs were designed to help make bicycling safer, more interconnected, and convenient to travel between nearby regions.Risk of Serious Bicycle Accidents
+Both programs were designed to help make bicycling safer, more interconnected, and more convenient to travel between nearby regions.Risk of Serious Bicycle Accidents

 If you are hit by a vehicle while riding your bike, there are several things you should do to preserve and strengthen the value of any claim for damages you may have related to the accident.
 Depending on the nature of your injuries, you may want to ensure that the following steps are taken:

 - Immediately call the police and report the incident.

 - Give your statement about how the accident happened to the investigating officer.

 - Seek medical evaluation and treatment even if you believe your injuries to be minor.